Rectangular QAM Demodulator Baseband

 , Gray

-The Constellation ordering parameter specifies how the block maps each character to an output bit group or integer.
+The Constellation ordering parameter defines how the block maps each character to a group of output bits or an integer.

 | vector

-A user-defined constellation mapping defined as a M element containing unique integer values in the range [0, (M - 1)].
+The constellation display you define, defined as an M element containing unique integer values in the range [0, (M -1)].

-The first element of this vector corresponds to the uppermost leftmost point of the constellation, and subsequent elements follow the columns from left to right.
+The first element of this vector corresponds to the uppermost left point of the constellation, and the subsequent elements follow the columns from left to right.
 The last element corresponds to the lowest and rightmost point.

 Dependencies